TG-Techie/TG-Watch-Software/README.md

 Using should not require understanding
 Disclose complexity progressively
-Use sugar to make code easier to read
-Only infer on top of what is already explicit Enumerating is better than checking <this line needs revising do not stringily type an api etc>
+Use sugar to make code easier to read (not to write) Only infer on top of what is already explicit
-Well written code won't be well written until it is done, so add comments Run ``python -c "import this"``
+The fewer ways a value needs to be checked, the better Well written code won't be well written until it is done, so add comments Run ``python -c "import this"``
 If you can't read it, re-write it (cause neither can I)